 - Disaster Response: After a major disaster, such as the 1994 Northridge earthquake, thousands of buildings and structures may be “red-tagged” or “yellow-tagged” due to unsafe conditions.
 When these assessments are made, it is imperative that the Department of Building and Safety’s inspectors have ready access to detailed, accurate information on the locations and significance of historic properties, so that demolitions do not occur without appropriate review or consideration.

 - Film Locations: The film industry is an important economic resource for Los Angeles.
 Location scouts are constantly seeking new and interesting places and buildings that can be used as settings for films, commercials and television.
-The survey data would enable scouts to complete research online for particular property types by construction date, architectural style, location and other criteria.
+The survey data enables scouts to complete research online for particular property types by construction date, architectural style, location and other criteria.

-- Potential Designation: The survey will identify potential historic districts and individual properties eligible for designation under the City’s Historic Preservation Overlay Zone and Cultural Heritage Commission ordinances as well for listing in the National Register of Historic Places and the California Register of Historical Resources.
+- Potential Designation: The survey identifies potential historic districts and individual properties eligible for designation under the City’s Historic Preservation Overlay Zone and Cultural Heritage Commission ordinances as well for listing in the National Register of Historic Places and the California Register of Historical Resources.
 Designation enables property owners to take advantage of financial incentive programs which may include the City’s Mills Act program, Conservation Easements, and Federal Rehabilitation Tax Credits (for income producing properties).
 Identification in a survey does not mean that a property or a neighborhood will automatically become a designated landmark or historic district; it merely provides information that would support such designation, if desired, at a later date.
 Designation requires public hearings and property owner notification.